Ethics of circumcision: United Kingdom

 The medical ethics committee of the British Medical Association also reviewed the ethics behind circumcision.
-Since circumcision has associated medical and psychological risks with no unequivocally proven medical benefits, they advise physicians to keep up with clinical evidence and only perform this procedure if it is in the child's best interest.
+Since circumcision has associated risks with, in their view, no unequivocally proven medical benefits, they advise physicians to keep up with clinical evidence and only perform this procedure if it is in the child's best interest.
 They say the procedure is a cultural and religious practice, which may be an important ritual for the child's incorporation into the group.
 They recognize that parents have the authority to make choices for their child, and they emphasize it is important for parents to act in their child's best interest.
 They report that views vary in their community about the benefits and risks of the procedure, and there is no clear policy for this situation.

 Commenting on the development of the 2003 British Medical Association guidance on circumcision, Mussell (2004) reports that debate in society is highly polarized, and he attributes it to the different faiths and cultures that make up BMA.
 He identifies this as a difficulty in achieving consensus within the medical ethics committee.
 Arguments put forward in discussions, according to Mussell, included the social and cultural benefits of circumcision, the violation of the child's rights, and the violation of the child's autonomy.